aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-dapp.md

 This change will ensure that the `window.aptos` API has been initialized by the time we render the app.
 If we render too early, the Wallet extension may not have had a chance to initialize the API yet and thus `window.aptos` will be `undefined`.

+To see the change, once again run: `npm start`

 ### (Optional) TypeScript setup for `window.aptos`

 If you are using TypeScript, you may also want to inform the compiler of the existence of the `window.aptos` API.
 Add the following to `src/index.tsx`: